TheCodeDecode/TheCodeDecode/README.md

 I'm a 26 year-old front-end Web Developer from Banaglore.
-I have a passion for creating fast loading, dynamic, and responsive websites using the latest technologies available.
+I have a passion for creating fast loading, dynamic, and responsive web application using the latest technologies available.

 { name: Akshay, age: 26 }